 NBA (Drafters): Team loses by 50 points or more gets knocked out.
-Team has player that scores less than 20 FP gets submitted.
+Team that fails to score a minimum of 250 FP total gets submitted.

 PGA: Team loses by 100 points or more gets knocked out.
 Team has 2 or more golfers that scores less than 50 FP gets submitted.

 NHL: Team loses by 50 points or more gets knocked out.
-Team has 2 or more players that scores less than 5 FP gets submitted.
+Team that fails to score a minimum of 80 FP total gets submitted.

 NASCAR: Team loses by 100 points or more gets knocked out.
 Team has two or more drivers that scores less than 10 FP gets submitted.